Getting mobile internet in Vancouver is easy, but choosing the wrong option can cost more than expected.

 Can tourists buy SIM cards in Vancouver?

 Yes.
-SIM cards are available at airports, malls, and mobile carrier stores.
+SIM cards are available at airports, malls, electronics retailers, and mobile carrier stores.

 Does eSIM work in Vancouver?